A to Z’s of Early Childhood

 Other Resources

-Publications Center Members and Collaborators
+Publications by Center Members and Collaborators

-• Bishop, C. D., McLeod, R., Artman-Meeker, K., & Hemmeter, M. L. (forthcoming).
-Using technology to support PBC implementation.
-In P. Snyder, M. L. Hemmeter, & L. Fox (Eds.), Essentials of practice-based coaching.
-Book in submission.
+• Bishop, C., McLeod, R. H., Artman-Meeker, K., & Hemmeter, M. L. (2020).
+Using technology to support practice-based coaching implementation.
+In P. Snyder, M. L. Hemmeter, & L. Fox (Eds.), Essentials of practice-based coaching (pp. 163-178).
 Brookes.

-• Snyder, P., Hemmeter, M.L., & Fox, L. (Eds.).
+• Snyder, P., Hemmeter, M. L., & Fox, L. (Eds.).
 (2020).
 Essentials of practice-based coaching.
-Book in submission.
 Brookes.

 References

-1. Bishop, C. D., McLeod, R., Artman-Meeker, K., & Hemmeter, M. L. (forthcoming).
-Using technology to support PBC implementation.
-In P. Snyder, M. L. Hemmeter, & L. Fox (Eds.), Essentials of practice-based coaching [Book under contract].
+1. Bishop, C., McLeod, R. H., Artman-Meeker, K., & Hemmeter, M. L. (2020).
+Using technology to support practice-based coaching implementation.
+In P. Snyder, M. L. Hemmeter, & L. Fox (Eds.), Essentials of practice-based coaching (pp. 163-178).
 Brookes.

-2. Conroy, M., Sutherland, K.S., Granger, K.L.
-Marcolouides, K.M., Huang, K., & Montesion, A. Preliminary study of the effects of BEST In CLASS – Web on young children’s social-emotional and behavioral outcomes.
-Anita Zucker Center for Excellence in Early Childhood Studies, University of Florida.
+2. Conroy, M., Sutherland, K. S., Granger, K. L. Marcolouides, K. M., Huang, K., & Montesion, A. (2022).
+Preliminary study of the effects of BEST in CLASS–Web on young children’s social-emotional and behavioral outcomes.
+Journal of Early Intervention, 44(1), 78-96. https://doi.org/10.1177/10538151211018662

-3. Conroy, M., Sutherland, K.S., Granger, K.L.
-Marcolouides, K.M., Feil, E., Wright, J., Ramos, M. & Montesion, A. (2021).
-Effects of BEST in CLASS – Web on teacher outcomes: A preliminary investigation.
-Anita Zucker Center for Excellence in Early Childhood Studies, University of Florida.
+3. Conroy, M. A., Sutherland, K. S., Granger, K. L., Marcoulides, K. M., Feil, E., Wright, J., Ramos, M., & Montesion, A. (2022).
+Effects of BEST in CLASS–Web on teacher outcomes: A preliminary investigation.
+Journal of Early Intervention, 44(2), 130-150. https://doi.org/10.1177/10538151211067544

-4. Granger, K., Conroy, M., Sutherland, K., Feil, E., Wright, J., Huang, T., & Montesion, A. (2021).
+4. Granger, K. L., Conroy, M. A., Sutherland, K. S., Feil, E. G., Wright, J., Montesion, A., & Huang, K. (2021).
 Adapting an evidence-based early childhood tier 2 social-emotional learning intervention for web-based delivery.
-Anita Zucker Center for Excellence in Early Childhood Studies, University of Florida.
+Journal of Educational Technology Systems, 50(1), 112-133. https://doi.org/10.1177/00472395211016051

 5. Snyder, P. A., Hemmeter, M. L., & Fox, L. (2015).
 Supporting implementation of evidence-based practices through practice-based coaching.
-Topics in Early Childhood Special Education, 35(3), 133-143. https://doi.org/10.1177/0271121415594925
+Topics in Early Childhood Special Education35(3), 133-143. https://doi.org/10.1177/0271121415594925

 Receive Additional Support